 There are two types of HIV, known simply as HIV-1 and HIV-2.
 In the United States, most cases are HIV-1 (the second type is more prevalent in West Africa).

-Transmission of HIV occurs when bodily fluids from an infected person enter another person’s body in one of four ways: sexual transmission (including vaginal, anal, or oral), sharing needles, direct contact with contaminated blood, or transmission between a between mother and fetus.
+Transmission of HIV-1 occurs when bodily fluids—semen, blood, breast milk—from an infected person enter another person’s bloodstream.
 Contrary to popular belief, HIV is not transmitted through air, water, hugging, saliva, sweat, tears, mosquitos, or sharing food or drinks.